cartesi/explorer/README.md

 ```

 > Note: We are not building the packages since it is only for internal use. **The transpilation/compilation is delegated to the application using the package.** _That may change in the future._

+### Release

+The project use **tags** that represent releases, including a branch to signal cloud providers to update the production code (e.g. Staking).

+That is as follows:

+-   Combined tag name `v` + SemVer format **tag** (e.g. v3.4.0) to pinpoint repository state on a given production release.
+-   A different **tag** format for rollups, i.e. `rollups@0.9.0`, is used to initiate the process of releasing docker images with specific versions that match the versioning other rollups projects are using for unison sake.

+> The process initiated for rollups docker image generation is a [GitHub Action](./.github/workflows/docker-rollups.yml)

 ## Turborepo Useful Links